 Tax Free Vehicle Purchase

-As of January 1, 2016 an approved MM2H applicant is eligible to purchase a new vehicle assembled in Malaysia that is exempted from the excise duty tax.
-OR they are eligible to import a pre-owned vehicle that is exempted from import and excise duty tax.
+As of January 1, 2016 an approved MM2H applicant is eligible to purchase a new vehicle.
+However, it must be a vehicle that is assembled in Malaysia and exempted from excise duty tax.
+Additionally, successful applicants are eligible to import a pre-owned vehicle that is exempted from import and excise duty tax.

 Easy MM2H Visa Renewal

-The renewal process is streamlined and it is only necessary once every 10 years.
-Initial requirements such as asset source verification and minimum net worth are not necessary during the renewal process.
+The renewal process for the MM2H visa is streamlined and it is only necessary once every 10 years.
+Additionally, initial requirements such as asset source verification and minimum net worth are not verified again during the renewal process.
+Additionally, the MM2H administration office currently indicates an average 2 week processing period for renewal requests.
+Required documentation for visa renewal includes:

 - Letter of Intent by the Principle